apache/trafficserver/doc/developer-guide/plugins/plugin-interfaces.en.rst

 Debugging Functions
 ===================

--  :c:func:`TSDebug`
+-  :c:func:`TSDbg`
-   prints out a formatted statement if you are running Traffic Server in debug mode.
+   (replaces deprecated :c:func:`TSDebug`) prints out a formatted statement if you are running Traffic Server in debug mode.

--  :c:func:`TSIsDebugTagSet`
+-  :c:func:`TSIsDbgCtlSet`
+   (replaces deprecated :c:func:`TSIsDebugTagSet`)
-   checks to see if a debug tag is set.
-If the debug tag is set, then Traffic Server prints out all debug statements associated with the tag.
+   checks to see if a debug control (associated with a debug tag) is set.
+If the debug tag is set, then Traffic Server prints out all debug statements associated with the control.

 -  :c:func:`TSError`
    prints error messages to Traffic Server's error log